-Jordan Loveridge: First off, thanks so much for agreeing to do this interview.
-To start, could you tell me about how you became interested in the history of rhetoric?
-What initially drew you to the field, and how would you describe your main research areas?
+Jordan Loveridge: Thank you for agreeing to this interview–I’m excited to get a sneak peek at your keynote before the Symposium itself.
+Before we get to that, though, can you tell me about how you became interested in the history of rhetoric?
+What initially drew you to the field?